๐Ÿ”’

 One threat that makes your solution urgent

-External · Carry across from PESTLE
+External ยท Carry across from PESTLE

-The golden thread: If you cannot draw a line from a PESTLE point to an Opportunity or Threat in your SWOT, and then to your final solution — that point is not doing enough work.
-Every element should connect.
+The golden thread: If you cannot draw a line from a PESTLE point to an Opportunity or Threat, and then to your solution โ€” that point is not doing enough work.

-Full SWOT points — A-grade style
+Full SWOT points โ€” A-grade style

-Strength — from the brief
+Strength โ€” from the brief

-Opportunity — from PESTLE (Social)
+Opportunity โ€” from PESTLE (Social)

-Now what: My proposed solution — a structured employee development programme — directly capitalises on this opportunity by meeting what the workforce actually wants, making it a strategic as well as operational investment.
+Now what: My proposed development programme directly capitalises on this opportunity โ€” making it a strategic as well as operational investment.

 Business theory to reference in your SWOT